agutiernc/nyc-citi-bike-insights/README.md

 #### Option 2: Using Google Cloud Console GUI

-[Follow the step-by-step guide in this PDF document](https://drive.google.com/file/d/1GIi6xnS4070a8MUlIg-ozITt485_-ePB/view?usp=drive_link) to create the external tables using the Google Cloud Console GUI within BigQuery.
+[Follow the step-by-step guide in this PDF document](https://drive.google.com/file/d/1GIi6xnS4070a8MUlIg-ozITt485_-ePB/view?usp=drive_link), skip to step 3, to create the external tables using the Google Cloud Console GUI within BigQuery.

-<span style="color:yellow">Note:</span> Skip to step 3 in the PDF document.

-Both options will create three external tables in BigQuery, representing the raw data for each year (2019, 2020, and 2023) stored in the parquet files.
+Both options will create 3 external tables in BigQuery, representing the raw data for each year (2019, 2020, and 2023) stored in the parquet files.

 ### Step 7: Data Transformations using dlt and dbt

-In this step, you will perform data transformations on the raw data stored in the external tables to create a single materialized table.
+In this step, data transformations are performed on the raw data stored in the external tables to create a single materialized table.
 The transformations will be done using the Data Load Tool (dlt) to create the pipelines for BigQuery and the dbt (Data Build Tool) runner to execute the transformations.

 Detailed instructions and necessary files for this step can be found in the [dbt_dlt_transformations directory](./dbt_dlt_transformations/).